talitastravassos/talitastravassos/README.md

 ## Hi there 👋

 Hi my name is Talita S. Travassos.
-I'm a Brazilian Software Engineer, currently I work as a Frontend Developer at Projuris Software Juridico.
+I'm a Brazilian Software Engineer, currently I work as a Frontend Developer using ReactJS, Typescript/Javascript, Styled-components, GraphQL and NodeJS.

 ## Follow me